What are the main results of our study?

 We found that the genetic influences that contribute to the chance of having sex with someone of the same sex are largely distinct from the genetic influences that contribute to the degree of same-sex sexual behavior (having mostly opposite-sex partners vs. having exclusively same-sex partners).
 That is to say, the genetics suggest that it is an oversimplification to assume that the more someone is attracted to the same sex, the less they are attracted to the opposite sex.
 Our findings call into question the validity of single continuum measures like the Kinsey scale.

-4) We saw that many of the same geneticinfluence same-sex sexual behavior in females and males, but we also found some with sex-specific effects.
+4) We saw that many of the same genetic markers influence same-sex sexual behavior in females and males, but we also found some markers with sex-specific effects.
 (READ MORE)

 40% of the genetic influences on same-sex sexual behavior were shared by both sexes, and approximately 60% were unique for each sex.
 This may reflect differences in the biology of same-sex sexual behavior in females and males or may be the result of the different gendered and socialized contexts for expressing sexuality for females and males.
 However, this is a noteworthy finding, as the genetic overlap between females and males for most traits is usually much higher than this.